bshoshany/thread-pool/README.md

 CPMAddPackage(
     NAME BS_thread_pool
     GITHUB_REPOSITORY bshoshany/thread-pool
-    VERSION 4.0.1)
+    VERSION 4.1.0)
 add_library(BS_thread_pool INTERFACE)
 target_include_directories(BS_thread_pool INTERFACE ${BS_thread_pool_SOURCE_DIR}/include)
 ```

-This will automatically download the indicated version of the package from this GitHub repository and include it in your project.
+This will automatically download the indicated version of the package from the GitHub repository and include it in your project.

 It is also possible to use CPM without installing it first, by adding the following lines to `CMakeLists.txt` before `CPMAddPackage`: